2018 Planning Institute Australia State Conference - September 19-21

 It is with great pleasure that we invite you to participate in the 2018 PIA State Conference in the diverse setting of Gladstone, Queensland.
 This prestigious event will be held in the Gladstone Region for the first time, and the conference committee is fired up.

 It’s an exciting time for the planning profession as it continues to grow, adapt, motivate and confront delegates in the evolving and forever changing industry that we work in.

-With no pressure from the previous PIA events, the Gladstone committee is currently developing the program to ensure the conference delivers innovative, informative and inspiring presentations for delegates to share ideas that will spark our pursuit to become better planners.
+PIA (Qld), in conjunction with the Gladstone conference committee, is currently developing the program to ensure the conference delivers innovative, informative and inspiring presentations for delegates to share ideas that will spark our pursuit to become better planners.

 The theme of the conference, Fuelling the Powerhouse, acknowledges the vast industrial industry that the Gladstone Region is renowned for, while highlighting the role planning and planners play in igniting our regions that we all call home.

-We look forward to welcoming you to the 2018 PIA State Conference.
-Keep an eye out for upcoming updates as the committee progress to develop a dynamic program that will magnetize your planning passion.
+PIA and the Gladstone committee look forward to welcoming you to the 2018 State Conference.
+Keep an eye out for upcoming updates as we progress to develop a dynamic program that will magnetize your planning passion.

 At the centre of the Gladstone Region is the city of Gladstone which is known for being the ‘engine room of Queensland’.

 But that's not all that we have to offer; the Gladstone Region is the gateway to the Southern Great Barrier Reef with fishing hotspots, beaches, country adventures and national parks.

 Lake Awoonga is approximately 30 kilometres from Gladstone and is known for its game fishing (barra, saratoga and sea mullet).
 If you enjoy more of the relaxing side water recreation, you can hire a boat or kayak from Lake Awoonga Boating and Leisure Hire, take a walking trip, swim or laze under the shade of the trees.